Case Histories

 The leg swelling worsened and the patient was admitted to the hospital.

-There he was treated with diuretics which decreased the leg swelling on the left, but the swelling remained on the right and worsened with weeping through the skin.
+The swelling remained on the right and worsened with weeping through the skin.

 The patient had concurrent symptoms of bradycardia.